bergie/resource-juggling/README.md

       schema: schema
       name: 'Post'

-    # Comments are under posts
+    # Comments are under posts, so we use request.Post.comments
+    # as the collection
     comments = app.resource 'posts', resourceJuggling.getResource
       schema: schema
       name: 'Comment'
+      collection: (request) -> request.Post.comments
     posts.add comments

 ...and that is it!
 You have just defined a content model with Posts and Comments, and built all the necessary RESTful routes for them.